 The justified price to earnings ratio is the price to earnings ratio for a company that is “justified” by using the Gordon Growth Model.
 This version of the popular P/E ratio uses a variety of underlying fundamental factors such as cost of equity and growth rate.
-Commonly shortened to justified P/E ratio or justified P/E, it is a variation of the standard P/E metric, frequently used by market analysts and investors.
+Commonly shortened to “justified P/E ratio”, or simply “justified P/E”, this variation of the standard P/E metric is frequently used by market analysts and investors.

 Analyzing the Justified Price to Earnings Ratio

 The justified price to earnings ratio is determined by connecting the traditional P/E ratio to the Gordon Growth Model (GGM).

 The P/E ratio compares the current valuation of a company’s common stock shares to the company’s earnings.

 The GGM is a discount model that factors in stock dividends to estimate a stock’s intrinsic value, based on an assumption of future, consistent dividend growth.
 The GGM is used to calculate the fair market value of a stock.
 In the justified price to earnings ratio calculation, we use the price derived from the GGM to find the justified P/E.

 The GGM is calculated as follows: